 While the ornate exterior is worth countless photos, don’t skip out on taking a tour of the interior of the palace!
 Both the interior and the exterior are quite well preserved, and the palace’s countless rooms and salons are just as ornate as the exterior portends!

 There is a restaurant and bar on the rooftop, and while items here are a little on the pricey side for Cienfuegos, it does boast incredible views.
 This can be a great place to enjoy a sunset beverage overlooking the bay before exploring the rest of the neighborhood, one of the best things to do in Cienfuegos.

 10. Visit Poco Bonito Gallery

-You’ll get to see plenty of new works on display and likely get to meet and chat with some of the artists, or even see them in action.
-Just two blocks from Parque Jose Martí, it easily accessible from the heart of the city and makes for a great addition to your time in Cienfuegos.
-You’ll love meeting some of the most inspiring young minds of the city.
+You’ll get to see plenty of new works on display and likely get to meet and chat with some of the artists or even see them in action.
+Just two blocks from Parque Jose Martí, it is easily accessible from the heart of the city and makes for a great addition to your time in Cienfuegos.
+You’ll love meeting some of the most inspiring young minds in the city.

 Carley Rojas Avila is a bilingual travel writer, editor, content marketer, and the founder of the digital travel publications Home to Havana and Explorers Away.
 She is a serial expat and traveler, having visited 40+ countries and counting.
 Carley has written for publications like Travel + Leisure, MSN, Associated Press, Weather Channel, Wealth of Geeks, and more.
 Find her front row at a Bad Bunny concert, befriending street cats, and taste-testing every pizza in Havana.